Funding for Access

 France-BioImaging is the French Node of the European research infrastructure Euro-BioImaging.

-As such, France BioImaging invites all its external users and trans-node users* to register through Euro-BioImaging web portal to access any equipment available on France BioImaging facilities and labs.
+As such, France-BioImaging invites all its external users* to register through Euro-BioImaging web portal to access any equipment available on France-BioImaging facilities and labs.

-By registering through the EuBI web portal, France BioImaging users will:
+By registering through the EuBI web portal, France-BioImaging external users will:

-- receive a waiver for the costs of instrument access (up to 750€ per week) on its facilities (1).
+- receive a waiver for the costs of instrument access (1) (up to 750€ per week) on FBI facilities (2).